levanluu/Hubs/README.md

  <img src="https://github.com/getnokori/api/assets/1544125/4c3b8d63-d2ab-4857-9f79-5ddabbe69c15" width="500px" />
 </p>

-Core acts as a universal data layer that allows developers to connect SQL databases, document stores, vector dbs, and any third party API via a very intuitive UI.

-Core organizes logically grouped data souces/connections in to data "Hubs" that allow developers to organize connections not by database or api endpoint, but by related kind/type for ease of access and rapid development.
+Hubs organizes logically grouped data souces/connections in to data "Hubs" that allow developers to organize connections not by database or api endpoint, but by related kind/type for ease of access and rapid development.

 Compose SQL queries directly in the UI, test them, then deploy them as consumable REST endpoints that can be consumed by any application or service.

-Once connected, developers can consume both SQL queries and REST endpoints globally via a univerally consistent, singular REST API endpoint via SDK or API.
+Once connected, developers can consume all connected data sources globally via a univerally consistent, singular REST API endpoint via SDK or API.

+The goal is rapid development and deployment of new applications via ease of data access.

 ## Roadmap

-We have an exciting list of features planned for Core, including:
+We have an exciting list of features planned for Hubs, including:

 - [x] MySQL Support
 - [x] Postgres Support